-Though most migrants departing from Tunisia are Tunisians, a growing number of migrants, refugees, and asylum seekers from other countries arrive in Tunisia with the aim of moving elsewhere, often to Europe.?
-As of 30 June the country was hosting 4,720 refugees and asylum seekers, primarily from Syria (36%) and Ivory Coast (31%).?
-Once in Tunisia, many migrants face restricted access to healthcare, shelter, and employment, as well as exposure to protection risks such as human trafficking and scams.?
-Some migrants also end up becoming trapped in a state of limbo in Tunisia as a result of the government’s practice of imposing fines for residing in the country without proper documentation, as well as making migrants pay for their flights home when deported.?
+Though most migrants departing from the country are Tunisians, a growing number of migrants, refugees, and asylum seekers from other countries have been arriving in Tunisia with the aim of travelling elsewhere, often to Europe.?
+As at 30 November 2021, the country was hosting over 9,200 refugees and asylum seekers, primarily from the Ivory Coast (38%) and Syria (27%).?
+Migrants, refugees and asylum seekers in Tunisia are facing restricted access to healthcare, shelter, and employment, as well as exposure to protection risks such as human trafficking and scams, because of the absence of a formal national asylum system guaranteeing access to services and documentation.?

-Protection: many migrants in Tunisia fall victim to scams and are subjected to abuse at the hands of smugglers.
-Other protection concerns for migrants include the risk of deportation and restricted access to services.?
-Aid agencies estimate that the vast majority of those arriving by land from Libya have suffered abuses and violence and are likely to require psychosocial support.?
+Protection: Many migrants in Tunisia are a victim of fraud and subjected to abuse at the hands of smugglers.
+Other protection concerns for migrants include the risk of deportation and restricted access to services because of the absence of a formal national asylum system.?

-Tunisia has no severity score in the GCSI due to a lack of data on the humanitarian conditions of migrants countrywide.
+Tunisia has no severity score in the Inform Severity Index because of the lack of data on the humanitarian conditions of migrants countrywide.